Codecademy/docs/content/open-source/concepts/font-awesome/terms/fa-rotate/fa-rotate.md

 ---
-Title: 'fa-rotate'
+Title: "fa-rotate"
-Description: 'Used to rotate an icon 90, 180, or 270 degrees.'
+Description: "Used to rotate an icon 90, 180, or 270 degrees."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'World Wide Web'
+  - "World Wide Web"
-  - 'Fonts'
+  - "Fonts"
-  - 'Icons'
+  - "Icons"
-  - 'Style'
+  - "Style"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`fa-rotate`** classes are used to rotate an icon by 90, 180, or 270 degrees.